mogilvie/GdprBundle/README.md

 ```
 Look at the [PersonalData](./Model/PersonalData.php) object constants for the full range of options available.

-The PersonalData field can be validated in the entity doc comments using the PersonalData constraint
+The PersonalData field can be validated from within the entity by wrapping regular constraints within the PersonalData constraint.
-and defining the default symfony validation constaints as shown above".

 ## Step 4: Converting your database.